openmrs/openmrs-module-mamba-etl/README.md

       `GRANT SUPER ON *.* TO 'openmrs_user'@'localhost';`

-      -- update the priviledges
+      -- update the privileges

       `FLUSH PRIVILEGES;`

-   This user is needed with the right privileges because once the MambaETL module has been deployed, at starts up, there is a liquibase changeset that needs to run and do two things:
+   This user is needed with the right privileges because once the MambaETL module has been deployed, at starts up, the ETL module needs to run and do two things:
    -  Create the specified ETL database (`analysis_db` by default)
    -  Drop and Create a number of MambaETL stored procedures and Functions in your specified `analysis database`
    ![routines.png](_markdown%2Froutines.png)